pyOpenSci/software-peer-review/_build/packaging/packaging_guide.md

   url: /intro
   title: 'Home'
 next_page:
-  url: /peer_review/review_intro
+  url: /packaging/presub_qs_help
-  title: 'Peer Review Process'
+  title: 'Questions and Help'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # Packaging Guide

 This section provides guidelines and tips for creating a Python package to submit for peer-review.